Multiclass Decision Forest

 Minimum number of samples per leaf node: Indicate the minimum number of cases that are required to create any terminal node (leaf) in a tree.
 By increasing this value, you increase the threshold for creating new rules.

-Connect a labeled dataset, and train the model:
+Connect a labeled datset, and one of the training modules:

 If you select the Parameter Range option and enter a single value for any parameter, that single value you specified is used throughout the sweep, even if other parameters change across a range of values.